 Here's the complete Kion Aminos label:

 On an airplane?
 I pop 10 Kion Aminos with a can of club soda to crush food cravings and keep me from digging around in my bag for dark chocolate.

 Post-workout?
 I take 5-10 immediately, which is much easier than mixing a protein shake (and zero calories for those of you wanting recovery without the calories).

 Injured or sick?
 I'll take up to 30 in a single day to give my body extra protein without creating digestive strain.

 In ketosis or fasting?
 I completely and instantly crush any appetite or food cravings with a single serving of Kion Aminos tablets or powder.

 You get the idea.
 This is without a doubt one of the most versatile and useful supplements you could have in your health and performance toolbox.
 You can click here to try a bottle of Kion Aminos now.
-They’re in tablet or a tasty Cool Lime flavored powder form, they’re 100% natural, and they’re very easy to use (this page contains full instructions).
+They're in tablet or tasty Cool Lime or Mixed Berry flavored powder forms, they're 100% natural, and they're very easy to use (this page contains full instructions).